21 Freakishly Effective Ways to Motivate Employees [Updated for 2018]

 Dangling these goals will motivate them to push beyond their perceived limitations and make major breakthroughs that will help your business.

 One thing we all have in common – we want to be successful!
 Achieving small and major goals keeps us going and feeds our desire to contribute and have an impact.
-However, setting goals that are too big will put your team into overdrive which may lead them to feel overworked or burned out.
+However, setting goals that are too big will put your team into overdrive which may lead them to feel overworked or burnt out.

 Instead, focus on keeping constant and consistent stretch goals that motivate everyone but doesn’t culminate in a definite “end” that could be interpreted as a recovery or designated “slack-off” period.